 The issue with these kits however is their durability.
 If installed properly they will last for a few years or so if your garage doesn’t see much use.
 The biggest problem is they tend to wear due to hot tire pickup or peel from not cleaning the concrete correctly.

-If you don’t want to spend the time or effort in concrete preparation for an epoxy sealer, then you can still get a glossy looking floor with an acrylic sealer.
-Applied on bare concrete, this sealer gives moderate protection against chemicals, stains, oil, water, and creates a dustless surface just as other coatings do.
+If you don’t want to spend the time or effort in concrete preparation for an epoxy sealer but you would still like a glossy looking floor, then an acrylic sealer may be what you need.
+Applied on bare concrete, this type of sealer will highlight your bare concrete with a clear acrylic coating.
+It’s not the best sealer for a garage floor, but it will give moderate protection against chemicals, stains, oil, water, and creates a dustless surface just as other coatings do.

-You can apply it with a pump up sprayer with minimal preparation of the concrete other than cleaning up any oil stains and scrubbing your floor prior to application.
+You can apply it with a pump up sprayer or roller with minimal preparation of the concrete other than cleaning up any oil stains and scrubbing your floor prior to application.
+Some fairly dense concrete floors may require a mild acid wash.
 Once applied, you can walk on it by the end of the day and drive on it the next.
-It will last 18 to 24 months before you need to reapply it.
+Most quality acrylic sealers will last 18 to 24 months before you need to reapply it.